positive235/gomoku-react/README.md

 ```
 </p></details>

-### Create black stones on the board when the user clicked the board
+### Create black stones on the board when the user clicks the board
 <details><summary>CLICK TO SEE THE DETAILS</summary>
 <p>